 The Tishomingo Police Department has asked the Oklahoma Highway Patrol’s Traffic Homicide Unit (THU) to investigate the collision.
 Members documented the scene with ground and aerial photos, and interviews were conducted.
-THU worked closely with Oklahoma Medical Examiner investigators to identify the victims and make notifications to next of kin.
+THU worked closely with Oklahoma Medical Examiner investigators to identify the victims and process next of kin notifications.

 The vehicles were stored indoors and post collision inspections of both vehicles were conducted.
 An event data recorder has been removed, with consent, from the Chevrolet Spark.
 The data was imaged with software and a report was produced.
 Data from the event data recorder was consistent with witness statements.

 Witnesses reported the Chevrolet pulled up behind another vehicle at the stop sign but did not pull itself to a stop at the stop sign and entered US-377 attempting to turn left .
 The combination vehicle struck the left front of the Chevrolet in the southbound lane, pushing it off the roadway to the southwest.